 Lists in created documents are not in the same order as records

-Lists of records created from a custom template may not appear in the same order in Word documents as the order in Dynamics 365.
+Lists of records created from a custom template may not appear in the same order in Word documents as the order in Customer Engagement apps.
 Records are listed in the order of the time and date they were created.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: